Bible Verses About Sermon On The Mount

 Meekness is often misunderstood as weakness, but it actually refers to strength under control.
 Jesus teaches that the meek—those who submit to God’s will and do not seek to dominate others—will inherit the earth.
 They are those who trust in God’s timing and sovereignty rather than seeking to impose their own will.

-READ ALSO 30 Powerful Bible Verses About Death Of A Father
+READ ALSO 30 Powerful Bible Verses About Accountability

 4. Matthew 5:6